rkotze/rkotze.github.io/_posts/2020-02-03-react-context-why-how.md

 }
 ```

-Another option to control access to the consumer is to create a custom React hook using `useContext`, wrap some error logic like expect todo provider to be present.
+Another option to control access to the consumer is to create a custom React hook using `useContext`, wrap some error logic like 'expect todo provider to be present'.
 See code example below:

 ```javascript
 export function useToDo(){